RenderKit/ospray/doc/api.md

   Type                 Name            Description
   -------------------- --------------- ---------------------------------------
-  OSPImageOperation[]  imageOperation  ordered sequence of image operations
+  OSPImageOperation[]  imageOperation  ordered sequence of image operations int                  targetFrames    anticipated number of frames that will be accumulated for progressive refinement, used renderers to generate a blue noise sampling pattern; should be a power of 2, is always 1 without `OSP_FB_ACCUM`; default disabled
   -------------------- --------------- ---------------------------------------
   : Parameters accepted by the framebuffer.

+If the total number of frames to be accumulated is known, then `targetFrames` should be set, because then renderers can generate more pleasing blue noise patterns.
+Accumulation stops when `targetFrames` is reached.

 ### Image Operation